vovkos/ecckey/doc/build-guide/rst/index.rst

 ..
 .. .............................................................................

-Doxyrest Build Guide
+ECCKey Build Guide
 ====================

-This is a step-by-step guide for those who decide to build Doxyrest from sources.
+This is a step-by-step guide for those who decide to build ECCKey from sources.

 .. toctree::
 	:titlesonly: